MetaRAG: Metamorphic Testing for Hallucination Detection in RAG Systems: Conclusion

 \section{Conclusion}

 Hallucinations in RAG-based conversational agents remain a significant barrier to trustworthy deployment in real-world applications.
 We introduced \textbf{MetaRAG}, a metamorphic testing framework for hallucination detection in retrieval-augmented generation (RAG) that operates without requiring ground truth references or access to model internals.
-Our experiments show that MetaRAG achieves strong detection performance on a challenging proprietary dataset, aligning with prior benchmark studies.
-Beyond general reliability, MetaRAG’s factoid-level localization also supports identity-aware deployment by surfacing unsupported claims in sensitive domains (e.g., healthcare, migration, labor).
+Our experiments show that MetaRAG achieves strong detection performance on a challenging proprietary dataset.
+Beyond general reliability, MetaRAG’s factoid-level localization further supports identity-aware deployment by surfacing unsupported claims in sensitive domains (e.g., healthcare, migration, labor).
 Looking ahead, we see MetaRAG as a step toward safer and fairer conversational AI, where hallucinations are not only detected but also connected to safeguards that protect users in identity-sensitive contexts.
-This connection to identity-aware AI ensures that hallucination detection does not treat all users as homogeneous but provides safeguards that reduce disproportionate risks for marginalized groups.
+This connection to identity-aware AI ensures that hallucination detection does not treat all users as homogeneous but provides safeguards that reduce disproportionate risks for identity-specific groups.